ocemtechies-official/OCEM-Sports-Hub/scripts/README.md

 4. Run each script

 For the most comprehensive sample data, run `06-complete-sample-data.sql` after running the first four scripts.

+For existing installations upgrading to the enhanced profile functionality, run `07-add-profile-fields.sql` to add the new profile fields.

 ### Sample Data Population Script